 The educational objectives of the Chemical Engineering program are the following.
 Graduating students will achieve positions of leadership within academia, industry, and government; excel in top graduate programs in chemical, biomedical, environmental, and related engineering fields; excel in top professional schools in fields such as law, medicine, or management; join and rise in the ranks of large and small corporations; become successful entrepreneurs; practice engineering toward the benefit of humankind.

-Students considering a Chemical Engineering major are encouraged to take two terms of chemistry and mathematics during the freshman year, and to contact the director of undergraduate studies.
+Students considering a Chemical Engineering major are encouraged to take two terms of chemistry and mathematics during the first year, and to contact the DUS.

-B.S. degree program in Chemical Engineering The curriculum for the ABET-accredited B.S. degree in Chemical Engineering requires eighteen term courses, including the following courses beyond the prerequisites:
+B.S. degree program in Chemical Engineering The curriculum for the ABET-accredited B.S. degree in Chemical Engineering requires eighteen term courses, including the senior requirement, CENG 416, and the following courses beyond the prerequisites:

 - Engineering science: MENG 361 and three term courses chosen from engineering electives

-B.S. degree program in Engineering Sciences (Chemical) The B.S. degree in Engineering Sciences (Chemical) requires ten term courses beyond the prerequisites, chosen in consultation with the director of undergraduate studies.
-The standard program includes the following courses:
+B.S. degree program in Engineering Sciences (Chemical) The B.S. degree in Engineering Sciences (Chemical) requires eleven term courses, including the senior requirement, CENG 416, and the following courses beyond the prerequisites, chosen in consultation with the DUS:

 - Engineering science: MENG 361